 Protiviti helps global energy conglomerate complete a complex integration of an E&P target

 Rising energy prices and the resulting profitability typically generate a flurry of merger and acquisition (M&A) activity in the oil and gas sector.
-The deals frequently target organisations that are independent and entrepreneurial in spirit — companies that have amassed a significant but often underdeveloped asset base and whose processes generally have not kept up with the growth of the company.
-The integration of these “wild west” companies into a larger entity can be a challenge, but the introduction of more structure and standardisation are necessary to achieve the growth expected from the acquisition.
+The deals frequently target organizations that are independent and entrepreneurial in spirit — companies that have amassed a significant but often underdeveloped asset base and whose processes generally have not kept up with the growth of the company.
+The integration of these “wild west” companies into a larger entity can be a challenge, but the introduction of more structure and standardization are necessary to achieve the growth expected from the acquisition.

 That was the situation in which one global energy conglomerate found itself shortly after it acquired an exploration and production (E&P) company with roughly $12 billion in assets.
 To begin with, the E&P firm lacked formal procurement, accounts payable (AP) and supply chain procedures.
 There was very little control over spend, long delays in invoice processing and poor visibility into inventory movements and balances — findings confirmed by an internal audit conducted by the parent company.
 Immediate action was required.

 Keys to Success

 Integrate a newly acquired exploration and production (E&P) company with an entrepreneurial culture and immature processes into a global energy enterprise

 Stand up procurement, accounts payable and materials management functions within the acquired E&P firm to facilitate integration and align with corporate standards

 Implementation of defined roles, disciplined processes and supporting technology, resulting in improved performance, enhanced controls and a successful integration